Richie B’s – Albuquerque, New Mexico

 If you’ve ever wondered why New Yorkers fold their pizza slices in half lengthwise (aka the “fold hold”) and if you’ve ever attributed that practice to Big Apple quirkiness, you owe it to yourself to visit Richie B’s, a New York-style pizzeria on Montgomery and Louisiana.
 Now, the Albuquerque metropolitan area has plenty of claimants to New York-style pizza, but can you name a single one in which you’ve actually HAD to utilize the fold hold to eat a slice?
 New Yorkers have mastered the fold hold because true New York-style pizza is thin-crusted and cut into wide slices (usually wider than your face) which taper down to a perfectly pointed (and invariably “floppy”) bottom.

 I’ve seen friends and colleagues employ the fold hold simply to double the amount of pizza they can consume in one bite (then wonder why they finished off their pizza twice as fast).
 I’ve also seen them utilize “The Travolta” method—layering one slice on top of another and eating both simultaneously—again, to double the amount of pizza in each bite.
-I’ve also seen the more “civilized” (or haughty) among us (Mayor di Blasio should be impeached for doing so) use knives and forks on a slice; they’ve obviously forgotten or don’t care that God intended for pizza to be a finger food.
+I’ve also seen the more “civilized” (or haughty) among us (Former New York City Mayor di Blasio should have been impeached for doing so) use knives and forks on a slice; they’ve obviously forgotten or don’t care that God intended for pizza to be a finger food.
 NOTE: If you’re not acquainted with “The Travolta” method, you may not have been paying close attention to the opening sequence of Saturday Night Fever.

-8 June 2015: At Richie B’s, each slice is so large and so wide that the holding and eating method which makes most sense is the fold hold.
+At Richie B’s, each slice is so large and so wide that the holding and eating method which makes most sense is the fold hold.
 It’s not only the best way to trap the prodigious toppings, gooey cheese and dripping sauce within its crusty confines, it’s also the only way to avoid the mess made by an overloaded pizza on a thin-crusted slice.
 At Richie B’s, the slices are very thin, very wide and very overloaded.
-That’s especially true of the aptly named Supreme, a beauteous behemoth topped with Italian sausage, pepperoni, mushrooms, onions, red peppers and olives, all with the sheen of olive oil and garlic.
+That’s especially true of the aptly named Monster Slice, a beauteous behemoth topped with the ingredients of your choice.
+Social media has made the Monster Slice famous.
+So has a phalanx of XY-chromosome blessed guests who like to prove their manliness to eat more than some developing nations.

-It’s humanly impossible to pick up, hold and consume the Supreme unless you actually fold it in half lengthwise.
+It’s humanly impossible to pick up, hold and consume the Monster Slice unless you actually fold it in half lengthwise.
 For one thing, the only triangle-shaped man-made object that’s larger is the Great Pyramid of Giza.
+If you doubt the veracity of my contention, make sure to check out the photos of the Monster.
+A “life-sized” photo is shared on the west wall by the counter where you place your order.
+Some of the napkin caddies include photos of hapless diners attempting to munch down on a Monster slice.
 Because of the length and width of each slice coupled with the generosity of ingredients piled on, physical laws dictate that each foldable slice flops, not unlike a fish out of water.
 This is the antithesis of the ironing board stiff pizza crust that won’t buckle under a ten-pound weight.
 Not even the cornicione, an Italian term for the “lip” or puffy outer edge of the pizza, is stiff.

 Green Chile Philly

-Richie B’s is located at Louisiana Plaza in a storefront that’s somewhat obfuscated from both Montgomery and Louisiana, but Duke City pizza paramours will discover it and they’ll return in droves for a pizza they’ll have to employ the fold hold to eat.
+Richie B’s is located at Louisiana Plaza in a storefront that’s somewhat obfuscated from both Montgomery and Louisiana, but Duke City pizza paramours–especially those of us with an adventurous bent–will return in droves for a pizza they’ll have to employ the fold hold to eat.

 Richie B’s